 Since wolverines were first classified as a state furbearer in the late 1970s, harvest was regulated by a one wolverine per trapper limit.
 Wolverines were considered to be recovered in Montana from a low point in the 1930s and now occupied the western third of the state.
 A study in the mid-1970s found that wolverines were at relatively high densities in the South Fork of the Flathead River drainage.
-State harvest during a 30-year period was considered stable and somewhat self-regulating with an average of 10.5 wolverine harvested annually (range 2 - 22 per year) during the period.
+Since then, statewide harvest during a 30-year period was considered stable and somewhat self-regulating with an average of 10.5 wolverine harvested annually (range 2 - 22 per year) during the period.
 However, recent research on the species has provided new information regarding wolverine ecology, better defined wolverine habitat, examined genetic relationships, survival, and landscape connectivity.
 FWP's furbearer program provided funds and logistical support to these studies.
 Research results were used to develop a habitat model for Montana with corresponding population numbers and estimated sustainable harvest rates which were considered sustainable at a more regulated level.
-Therefore, FWP changed trapping regulations to reflect emerging information and additional data from wolverine research that suggested more conservative guota levels were appropriate.
-Quotas were adjusted to associate quota levels with the three largest intact ecosystems in the state (Northern Continental Divide, Bitterroot-Idaho and Greater Yellowstone) and to recognize the lower population sizes in insular mountain ranges in the central portion of Montana..
+Therefore, FWP changed trapping regulations to reflect emerging information and additional data from wolverine research that suggested conservative quota levels were appropriate.
+Over the past several years quotas were adjusted to associate harvest levels with the three largest intact ecosystems in the state (Northern Continental Divide, Bitterroot-Idaho and Greater Yellowstone) and to recognize the lower population sizes in insular mountain ranges in the central portion of Montana..
 Further analysis tied to genetic make-up of the state's wolverine population, the issue of maintaining population connectivity, and recognizing the core population areas of the three major ecosystems led to additional regulation changes.
 These most recent adjustments included delineating four wolverine management units (WMUs) with the three major ecosystems having reduced guotas for a statewide total of 5 animals and a central Montana WMU with a quota of zero to promote population connectivity between the three major ecosystems in the state where harvest is allowed.
-Managing the WMU /quota system has maintained biologically sound harvest opportunity for trappers that does not jeopardize conservation of the species.
+Managing the WMU /quota system has maintained biologically sound harvest opportunity for trappers, that does not jeopardize conservation of the species.
+However, with the pending decision by the USFWS to list wolverine under the ESA, the guota was reduced to zero during the 2012-13 season, so no harvest occurred.

 Wolverines are one of five furbearers that are required to be reported, registered and pelt tagged so that the actual number of harvested animals is known (Table 11).
-The statewide wolverine harvest continues to remain stable (Fig. 27).
+The statewide wolverine harvest continues to remain stable through 2011-12 (Fig. 27).
 Conservative quotas implemented beginning with the 2008-09 season were reflected in the harvest of two wolverines during the 2011-12 season, which was 75% below the 10-year average harvest.
 This restrictive quota system has achieved the management goal of redistributing and lowering the wolverine harvest in the state.
-Harvest of wolverine is considered independent of pelt prices (Table 10).
-Examining the trend in CPUE it appears harvest effort has been relatively stable to more recently declining on a statewide basis, indicating that less wolverine are being taken per unit of effort, which would be expected (Fig.28).
+Harvest of wolverine is considered independent of pelt prices (Table 10) but does provide a unique harvest opportunity for resident trappers.
+Examining the trend in CPUE through 2011-12, it appears harvest effort has been relatively stable to more recently declining on a statewide basis, indicating that less wolverine are being taken per unit of effort, which would be expected (Fig.28).